lp0ql/next-15.3.1-double-server-side-rendering/README.md

 2. And that page performs a `redirect()` during server-side rendering
 3. The destination page gets server-side rendered **twice**

+## Version Information

+This issue has been verified in:

+- Next.js 15.3.1 (included in this repository)
+- Next.js 15.4.0-canary.7 (tested separately, not included in this repository)

+The bug persists across these versions, indicating it's not yet resolved in the latest canary builds.

 ## How to Run the Demonstrations

 ### Next.js 14 (Correct Behavior)